juanlao7/protopipe_web/tutorials/introductory/SLAVE/index.md

 !["Preview output" dialog](assets/img/SLAVE/prepare_6.png)

-Now we are finally ready to perform the K-fold cross-validation.
+We are finally ready to perform the K-fold cross-validation.

 Press the *Create card* button, navigate to **Validation** and press **K-fold cross-validation**.
 A new [K-fold cross-validation](cards/kFoldCrossValidation) card will appear in the blueprint.